bamlab/react-native-screen-sizer/README.md

 - **Landscape mode** is not supported
 - On android, the **status bar** inset is applied as if the status bar is visible and translucent

----

 ## 👉 About Bam

-We are a 100 people company developing and designing multiplatform applications with [React Native](https://www.bam.tech/agence-react-native-paris) using the Lean & Agile methodology.
-To get more information on the solutions that would suit your needs, feel free to get in touch by [email](mailto://contact@bam.tech) or through or [contact form](https://www.bam.tech/en/contact)!
+We are a 100 people company developing and designing multi-platform applications with [React Native](https://www.bam.tech/expertise/react-native) using the Lean & Agile methodology.
+To get more information on the solutions that would suit your needs, feel free to get in touch by [email](mailto:contact@bam.tech) or through our [contact form](https://www.bam.tech/en/contact)!

 We will always answer you with pleasure 😁